 88. Provision of grease, petrol and oil traps

-Wastes from the following fixtures and areas shall first discharge into an approved apparatus for retaining objectionable matter, that is to say:
+Wastes from the following fixtures and areas shall first discharge into an approved apparatus for retaining objectionable matter, that is to say —

-(a) Every fixture or area from which petrol, benzine, or other inflammable or explosive substance, or grease, oil or greasy or oily matter, is likely to be discharged or conveyed into waste, combined waste, or soil pipes or into drains;
+(a) every fixture or area from which petrol, benzine, or other inflammable or explosive substance, or grease, oil or greasy or oily matter, is likely to be discharged or conveyed into waste, combined waste, or soil pipes or into drains;

-(b) Every sink in all food-packing houses, butchers’ shops, lard rendering establishments, hotels, restaurants, boarding houses, and such other places as the Corporation may direct; and
+(b) every sink in all food-packing houses, butchers’ shops, lard rendering establishments, hotels, restaurants, boarding houses, and such other places as the Corporation may direct; and

-(c) Such other fixtures, areas, or apparatus as the Corporation may direct.
+(c) such other fixtures, areas, or apparatus as the Corporation may direct.

 [By-law 88 amended in Gazette 29 Dec 1995 p.
 6314; 20 Apr 1999 p.
 1642.]